 The city of Sakai, located in Osaka, is particularly famous for its knives.
-Since the 16th century, a handmade variety of knives have come from Sakai and it is still thriving today as one of the major knife-producing centers in Japan, along with locations in Niigata, Gifu, Fukui and Kochi prefectures.
+Since the 16th century, a handmade variety of knives have come from Sakai and it is still thriving today as one of the major knife producing centers in Japan, along with locations in Niigata, Gifu, Fukui and Kochi Prefectures.
 Sakai craftsmen started making knives to cut tobacco, which began to be imported at the time.
 The tobacco knives then became widely used in the country.
-Today, Sakai knives hold 90% of shares of industrial knives used by professional chefs.
+Today, Sakai knives have a 90% market share in industrial knives used by professional chefs.
 They have been gaining lots of attention among top-class chefs from all over the world following the Japanese food boom on the international scene.

 It's All About the Cut

 In Japanese cuisine, presentation is as important as the taste of the food.
 Thanks to Japanese knives, a beautiful appearance and intricate details can be achieved.
 Sushi chefs typically use between 5 to 7 knives to prepare their dishes, and each one has a specific function.
 They also sharpen their knives daily, because the sharpness of a knife does have an effect on how the food tastes.
 For example, serrated stainless steel knives cannot be used to slice sashimi, because they would tear the fish apart and leave rough edges.
 A sharp Japanese knife leaves the slices with clean edges, retains the flavors and makes the food look better.